Alexcei88/RPMReaderNet/README.md

 ## License

-RPMReaderNet are released under the GNU GPLv3 license.
+RPMReaderNetLib are released under the GNU GPLv3 license.
 See LICENSE for details.

 ## Support